 Vagrant: “A person without a settled home or regular work who wanders from place to place and lives by begging”.

 You’re probably wondering what that has to do with Catholicism.
 When you consider that the word “mendicant” comes from the Latin term “begging”, things become more clear.
-And when you consider that the two most famous mendicants are Holy Father Francis & Holy Father Dominic, everything becomes clarified.
+And when you consider that arguably the most famous mendicants is Saint Francis of Assisi

 There’s three people who are responsible for me starting this blog, and a fourth who played a role in myself deciding to actually attach my name to this.
 First, a mentor of mine, Brother Jason Richard, mentioned awhile ago that he feels that online ministry is something that should be utilized more.
 Seeing how he has impacted me via his online presence, I felt that what he did I should emulate.
 So I started commenting on people’s Facebook status update’s, providing apologetics and getting into discussions about the Faith.

-The second person was Joel Regnier, who posted a status update about a controversial topic.
+The second person was one of the volunteers at our youth program, who posted a status update on Facebook about a controversial topic.
 I began responding to others who posted under the status update, and I kept on writing and writing.
 Joel approached me the following Sunday at Sunday Night Live (the youth group we volunteer at) and mentioned to me that “I like how you presented your ideas and how you carried yourself.
 You have a gift for writing, you should do it more often”.
 As a man who values respect above most things, the fact he respected my writing and thought it was well done made me think I should expand things.

 The third person is my wife, Stephanie Gauthier.
 I finally got around to finishing up my note on the Immaculate Conception and the role of Mary within the Church, and she said I should start blogging.
 This was important, because frankly, she often hears my material before I start writing, so the fact she would read it and say positive things denoted that, yes, I should move forward with a blog.